MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/your-first-app.md

 -   Use third party libraries to add new functionality.
 -   Build and debug your app on your local machine.

-To get started, choose the language you prefer.
+To get started, choose your favorite language!

-### C# and XAML tutorial
+## C# and XAML

 Use your .NET, WPF, or Silverlight skills to build apps using XAML with C#.